-Race Simulation and Tapering
+Race Simulation and Pre-race taper

-The weeks before an important race often determine whether months of hard work culminate in Performance peak or fizzle out in the peloton.
+The weeks before an important race often determine whether months of hard work culminate in Optimal form or fizzle out in the peloton.
 Two strategies are central to modern race preparation: race simulation – deliberately recreating real race situations in training – and tapering – the controlled reduction of training load shortly before the start.
 Those who understand both and combine them properly arrive at the start line not only fitter, but also better prepared tactically and mentally.

 What Race Simulation and Tapering Mean